International Socialists (Canada): Political stances

 Unlike much of the mainstream left in Canada, the International Socialists oppose Left Nationalism which argues that Canada is a colony or dependency of the United States.
 The IS maintains that Canada is a leading capitalist country with an independent ruling class that carries out its own acts of imperialism.
 At the same time, members of the IS, including members of its steering committee, were also members of the left nationalist Council of Canadians as recently as 2002.

 The group supports international socialism and Québécois and First Nations struggles for self-determination, up to and including independence.
 In Quebec, the IS does not, however, support the separatist Parti Québécois, which they see as a bourgeois nationalist party.
 The IS is involved in Québec Solidaire, a merger of the Union des Forces Progressistes and the Option Citoyenne.

-The International Socialists argue for "critical support" of the New Democratic Party (NDP) on the federal and provincial levels, since the NDP, despite its flaws, is the party of the working class in Canada, and a victory for the NDP gives confidence to working class activists and those in the social movements to fight for reforms.
+The International Socialists argue for critical support of the New Democratic Party (NDP) on the federal and provincial levels, since the NDP, despite its flaws, is the party of the working class in Canada, and a victory for the NDP gives confidence to working class activists and those in the social movements to fight for reforms.
 Once the NDP is elected, IS members see the opportunity to expose the inability of social democrats to effect real change.
 IS members may occasionally work alongside NDP activists on certain campaigns despite the fact that IS members generally do not join the NDP.
 For example, In 2003, members of the IS worked on Joe Comartin's NDP leadership campaign.

-Criticism

-IS members have been criticized by other far-Left groups, including those who situate their roots within the broader International Socialist Tendency.
-The IS has been criticized for its role in the peace movement in Toronto where it has an influential position in the Toronto Coalition to Stop the War (TCSW).
-The June 30th Committee, an independent Toronto anti-war group, argues that TCSW was decisively influenced by the IS to sabotage their demonstration on June 30, 2004.
-It did so by calling a demonstration for the same time and location as the J30 demonstration and then proceeded to split the demonstration.
-One account can be found Toronto's Now Magazine.
-TCSW and IS members dispute this account.
-Other detractors argue that the IS did the same thing again for an emergency rally in November 2004 called by the Ontario Coalition Against Poverty.

-The IS has also been criticized for its alleged role in undermining an anti-racist demonstration in Ottawa in May 1993.
-Strong criticisms of the IS were made in the second edition of Warren Kinsella's book Web of Hate and in the anarchist magazine Arm the Spirit.
+The International Socialists are involved with the peace movement in Toronto and has a position in the Toronto Coalition to Stop the War (TCSW).